joeyshi12/obsidian-vault/bsc4/cpsc317/M6/Reliable Data Transfer.md

 can be corrupted and it is the job of the transport layer provide a reliable channel.

 RDT ensures data from the sending process is received correctly and in-order by using
-1. Flow control
+1. Checksums
 2. Sequence numbers
+3. Retransmissions
-3. Acknowledgments
+5. Acknowledgments
-4. Timers
+6. Timers

 ![[Pasted image 20221114111120.png|800]]